-As a former president of the Southern California Land Rover club, Black Rhino Expeditions founder Frank Buddenbrock has extensive background with four-wheel drive vehicles, on and off road, in all types of conditions.
+As a former president of the Southern California Land Rover club, Black Rhino Expeditions founder Frank Buddenbrock has extensive background with four-wheel-drive vehicles, on and off-road, in all types of terrain and conditions.
 To ensure his vehicle could handle most any challenge, he designed and installed the suspension for his Range Rover for dependability and easy, if necessary, repair.

-He is an avid mountain biker, bicycle mechanic (helpful for breakdowns that happen in the outback), and enjoys exploring the desert on his 4-stroke Yamaha dirt bike.
+Frank is a licensed ham radio operator, an avid mountain biker, hiker, bicycle mechanic (helpful for breakdowns that happen in the outback), and enjoys exploring the desert on his 4-stroke Yamaha dirt bike.

 Frank is continually enhancing his knowledge of desert survival techniques and has an uncanny knack for navigation.
 It’s been said that you could drop him off in the middle of nowhere, with no map, no compass, and you’d see him later that day enjoying an iced Venti coffee at Starbucks.